 First, their renewal pricing is only valid for 2-year plans.
-If you only want to pay annually – their renewal pricing is much higher.
+If you only want to pay annually – their renewal pricing is a bit higher.

-Second, their Lite plan is pretty heavily capped.
+Second, their Startup plan is pretty heavily capped.
 It’s really suitable for literally one website with no additional use cases.

 Third, they don’t include some key “bonus” features that their competitors do include.
 I’ll touch on those later, but things like backups, dedicated IP addresses, “performance”, “priority support” and spam filtering all get bucketed as upsells rather than as pre-packaged features.